cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 - Each chain is running their new upgraded channel end and is processing upgraded logic and state according to the upgraded parameters.
 - Each chain has knowledge of and has agreed to the counterparty's upgraded channel parameters.

-If a chain does not agree to the proposed counterparty `UpgradedChannel`, it may abort the upgrade handshake by writing an error receipt into the `errorPath` and restoring the original channel.
-The error receipt MAY be arbitrary bytes and MUST be non-empty.
+If a chain does not agree to the proposed counterparty `UpgradedChannel`, it may abort the upgrade handshake by writing an ErrorReceipt into the `errorPath` and restoring the original channel.
+The ErrorReceipt must contain the current upgrade sequence on the erroring chain's channel end.

-`errorPath(portID, channelID, sequence) => error_receipt`
+`errorPath(portID, channelID, sequence) => ErrorReceipt(sequence, msg)`

 A relayer may then submit a `ChanUpgradeCancelMsg` to the counterparty.
-Upon receiving this message a chain must verify that the counterparty wrote a non-empty error receipt into its `UpgradeError` and if successful, it will restore its original channel as well thus cancelling the upgrade.
+Upon receiving this message a chain must verify that the counterparty wrote an ErrorReceipt into its `UpgradeError` with a sequence greater than or equal to its own channelEnd's upgrade sequence.
+If successful, it will restore its original channel as well thus cancelling the upgrade.

 If an upgrade message arrives after the specified timeout, then the message MUST NOT execute successfully.
 Again a relayer may submit a proof of this in a `ChanUpgradeTimeoutMsg` so that counterparty cancels the upgrade and restores it original channel as well.